mikafouenski/docker-supysonic/README.md

 * `-e PGID` for for GroupID, default 2000 - see below for explanation
 * `-e PUID` for for UserID, default 2000 - see below for explanation
 * `-e WORKERS` for the number of threads, default 4
+* `-e WATCHER` start the supysonic watcher processus to refresh librairy automaticaly. default = 1 (run it !)

 Docker-compose exemple :
 ```